BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-Typically, we solve combinations of equations~\eqref{eq:korhonen_multisegment_nucleation} and ~\eqref{eq:korhonen_equation_single_wire_postvoid} to determine the post-voiding phase transient stress distribution across general multisegment interconnects.
-By comparing the results with the critical stress, we then predict the time of failure based on the void nucleation time $t_{nuc}$.
-This conventional deterministic approach, which averages the DC input current, does not account for variations in electromigration (EM) stress caused by fluctuations in input current, manufacturing processes, temperature, and diffusivity.
+Conventional deterministic approach solves the combinations of Eq.~\eqref{eq:korhonen_multisegment_nucleation} and Eq.~\eqref{eq:korhonen_equation_single_wire_postvoid} to determine the post-voiding phase transient stress distribution, which averages the DC input current, thus does not account for variations in EM stress caused by fluctuations in input current, manufacturing processes, temperature, and diffusivity.
 Consequently, this method tends to yield overly optimistic and unrealistic predictions of component lifetimes~\cite{Issa:ICCAD'20}.

 If we define $\mathbf{x}$ as the vector of electrical and physical parameters influencing EM stress development, and $v$ as the error from these variations, the uncertainty and noise in these parameters can be treated as random variables within their respective spaces, i.e., $\mathbf{x} \in \mathbb{X}$ and $v\in \mathbb{V}$.
-Based on the works in ~\cite{Issa:ICCAD'20}, it is posited that the solutions for EM stress are Gaussian distributed, centered around the true, but obscured, values:
+It is posited that the solutions for EM stress are Gaussian distributed, centered around the true, but obscured, values~\cite{Issa:ICCAD'20} as shown in Eq.~\eqref{eq:variational_em_stress_model},